5 Commando (Democratic Republic of the Congo): Formation

 "Adventurers" from South Africa, many of whom had fought with Moise Tshombe in the secession of Katanga Province, signed up, as did recruits from Rhodesia and Nyasaland.
-The Congolese, as well as officials of other African states, deeply resented the recruitment of South Africans and Rhodesians; this lead to Tshombe frequently assuring the OAU that he would replace the white mercenaries with African replacements as soon as they could be recruited and trained.
+The Congolese, as well as officials of other African states, deeply resented the recruitment of South Africans and Rhodesians; this led to Tshombe's frequently assuring the Organisation of African Unity that he would replace the white mercenaries with African replacements as soon as they could be recruited and trained.
 5 Commando eventually comprised volunteers from South Africa, Rhodesia, the United Kingdom, Belgium and Germany.
-Hoare described the men from the initial batch of recruits as being of "alarmingly low" standard with a "..high proportion of alcoholics, drunks, booze artists, bums and layabouts".
-He also complained about drug addicts and homosexuals.
+Hoare described the men from the initial batch of recruits as being of "alarmingly low" standard with a "...high proportion of alcoholics, drunks, booze artists, bums and layabouts."
+He also complained about drug addicts and homosexuals among the recruits.
 Belgian colonels Frédéric Vandewalle and Louis Marlière expressed similar doubts about the quality of the recruits, with the latter commenting that they were "pirates who are not worth anything in battle."
-United States Ambassador George Godley described the unit as "an uncontrolled lot of toughs [...] who consider looting or safe-cracking fully within their prerogatives".
+United States Ambassador George Godley described the unit as "an uncontrolled lot of toughs [...] who consider looting or safe-cracking fully within their prerogatives."

-Organizationally, 5 Commando was divided into eight sub-units, designated 51 to 58 Commando, with two officers and three sergeants per sub-unit.
-These were reinforced platoon sized units.
-The first orders issued to Hoare by the chief of the ANC, Maj.
-Gen. Joseph Desire Mobutu instructed Hoare to: (a.)
+Organizationally, 5 Commando was divided into eight sub-units, designated 51 to 58 Commando, with two officers and three sergeants per sub-unit; these were reinforced, platoon-sized units.
+The first orders issued to Hoare by the chief of the ANC, Major General Joseph Desire Mobutu instructed Hoare to: 1.)
 Deploy a company of 200 immediately to Kamina with the mission to retake Manono, Albertville, Fizi and Uvira.
-(2.)
-Designate 300 volunteers formed into six platoons for the six mobile groups that had been planned and (3.)
+2.)
+Designate 300 volunteers formed into six platoons for the six mobile groups that had been planned and 3.)
 Assign 500 volunteers in a company with elements of the ANC to immediately retake Stanleyville.
-By 2 September 1964 recruiting had stopped as 1,000 recruits had been signed up, but the facilities, training and organization of the Commando made the attainment of the first orders highly unlikely.
+By 2 September 1964 recruiting had stopped as 1,000 recruits had been signed up, but the facilities, training and organization of 5 Commando made the attainment of the first orders highly unlikely.

 The Belgian government dispatched Colonel Vandewalle to the Congo; during a meeting with Tshombe, Vandewalle clarified he would not tolerate political interference with military operations.
 Consequently, he was given authority to work directly with the Belgian logistics units, the CIA's air support, and the mercenaries.
-As a result, Belgian logistics units funded 5 Commando through providing them with weapons, ammunition, trucks and uniforms.
+As a result, Belgian logistics units supported 5 Commando by providing them with weapons, ammunition, trucks and uniforms.
 After a few weeks of training, 5 Commando went into combat.